-All matriculation and Plans of Study advising occurs with either the MSW Student Services Coordinator or the MSW Program Director.
-Further, to support the advising process, the MSW Office provides consultation for any complicated situations and assists with Graduate School forms such as petitions, transfer of credit from other universities, etc. If a student is having any difficulty in the Program, needs to withdraw, "stop out" or change the POS for any reason, it is important to contact the MSW Office as soon as possible.
-Further, students may be assigned a faculty advisor at New Student Orientation to serve as mentor and support.
+All matriculation and Plan of Study advising occurs with either the MSW Student Services Coordinator or the MSW Program Director.
+Further, to support the advising process the MSW Office provides consultation for any complicated situations and assists with Graduate School forms such as petitions, transfer of credit from other universities, and other forms.
+If a student is having any difficulty in the Program, needs to withdraw, "stop out" or change the POS for any reason, it is important to contact the MSW Office as soon as possible.

-Faculty Advisors MSW Program Office/MSW Program Director Offer individual advising regarding career goals and Provides approval and completes forms to transfer questions, progress in the program, identifying any credits from another university and to waive any potential barriers to graduation, etc. foundation courses based on prior BSW Provide support during Academic Reviews or Grade Orients students and faculty to MSW and Graduate Grievances.
-School policies, procedures, curriculum, etc. Provide support regarding a personal crisis if Assists with petitions to waive EMU Graduate interfering with school; problem-solve if necessary School policies regarding length of time to regarding current options related to managing complete the program, # of special topic number course and school responsibilities. courses, etc. Offer support for, or guidance in the development Makes decisions on changing conditional admission of independent studies. to full admission once all criteria are met.
+MSW Program Office/MSW Program Director

+Provides approval and completes forms to transfer credits from another university and to waive any foundation courses based on prior BSW.

+Orients students and faculty to MSW and Graduate School policies, procedures, curriculum, etc.

+Assists with petitions to waive EMU Graduate School policies regarding length of time to complete the program, # of special topic number courses, etc.

+Makes decisions on changing conditional admission to full admission once all criteria are met.

 Review student's Plan of Study (POS) at the time of advisee's application for graduation and provide a signature and date on it (Records Office expects Application for Graduation forms to be submitted with a POS reviewed and signed within 30 days of the application).

-Provide support regarding a personal crisis if interfering with school; problem-solve if necessary regarding current options related to managing course and school responsibilities.
-Assists with forms needed to change concentration, re-enter the program after an interruption of enrollment, major revision of POS, etc. Discusses with student any major program-related decisions (e.g., changing concentrations, stopping out of school, changes in POS, taking electives at other Departments/Universities, changing to fulltime or part-time enrollment).
+Provide support regarding a personal crisis, if interfering with school; problem-solving, if necessary regarding current options related to managing course and school responsibilities.

+Assists with forms needed to change concentration, re-enter the program after an interruption of enrollment, major revision of POS, etc.

+Discusses with student any major program-related decisions (e.g., changing concentrations, stopping out of school, changes in POS, taking electives at other Departments/Universities, changing to full-time or part-time enrollment).

 Signs off on graduate audit forms, and resolves any outstanding issues blocking graduation.

 Provides information regarding state social work licensing and processes paperwork to verify student status in the program.

-Processes paperwork for state approval for School Social Work.
-Provides approval for full-time enrollment or to reenter the program after stopping-out.
+Processes paperwork for MDE approval for School Social Work certification.

+Provides approval for full-time enrollment or to re-enter the program after stopping-out.

 Maintains contact with students who have stopped out of the program.

-Provides information about campus resources, job postings, and events through the online listserv and the MSW bulletin board Performs all Academic Reviews.
+Provides information about campus resources, job postings, and events through the online listsery and the MSW bulletin board.

+Performs all Academic Reviews.

-Academic Review: Students needing representation for an Academic Review shall: 1.
-Review the specific policy in the MSW Student Handbook; 2.
-Request attendance by their advisor.
+Academic Review: Students needing representation for an Academic Review shall: (1) review the specific policy in the MSW Student Handbook; and, (2) request attendance by their advisor.
 In the event that the advisor cannot attend, the student can select an alternate faculty member or the MSW Faculty Grievance Representative.

-Grade Grievance: Students needing advising for a Grade Grievance shall: 1.
-Review the University Policy on Grade Grievance process and procedures; 2.
-Access to an adviser may occur however the grievance procedure allows the student to choose from an adviser within the faculty, outside of the School of Social Work, the Ombuds Office, etc. Students should consult university policy directly for guidelines.
+Grade Grievance: Students needing advising for a Grade Grievance shall review the University Policy on Grade Grievance process and procedures.
+Access to an adviser may occur however, the grievance procedure allows the student to choose from an adviser within the faculty, outside of the School of

+Social Work, or the Ombuds Office.
+Students should consult University policies directly for guidelines.